ngUpgraders/ng-forward/README.md

 ```

 #### Changing Scope
-By default, isolate scopes are created for each component.
-It is strongly recommended that you structure your components to always create isolate scopes, but if you need to change this it can be specified in the component config object:
+By default, components create new, isolate scopes but this can be manually set in the component config object:

 ```js
 @Component({